Transforming Intel's Localization with Innovation in AI

 Head of Localization at Intel

-Lilt's commitment to research in natural language processing and adaptive NMT helped influence their decision.
-Intel’s localization team was focused on incorporating NMT into its localization process, because more accurate models would result in better localization ROI.
-But the burden of training and updating NMT models in order to achieve a high-quality translation was daunting.
-The consistent performance improvements that Lilt makes to its NMT models, however, addressed those concerns.
+Lilt's commitment to industry-leading research in natural language processing and contextual AI helped influence their decision.
+Intel’s localization team was focused on incorporating contextual AI into its localization process, because more accurate models would result in better localization ROI.
+But the burden of training and updating language models in order to achieve a high-quality translation was daunting.
+The consistent performance improvements that Lilt makes to its models, however, addressed those concerns.

-"We wanted a more automated, more streamlined solution where the NMT engine learns and improves right as we use it.
+"We wanted a more automated, more streamlined solution where the [contextual AI] engine learns and improves right as we use it.
 This is what the Lilt solution offered us," added Dufresne de Virel.

 A true collaboration